 Gianina Baker, Assistant Director, provides support to the Director and assists with the development and maintenance of partnership networks under the Lumina Foundation grant at NILOA.
 Her main research interests include student learning outcomes assessment at Minority Serving Institutions, access and equity issues for underrepresented administrators and students, and higher education policy.
 She holds a Ph.D. in Educational Organization & Leadership with a Higher Education concentration from the University of Illinois, a M.A. in Human Development Counseling from Saint Louis University, and a B.A. in Psychology from Illinois Wesleyan University.
 Previous to this position, she was the Director of Institutional Effectiveness & Planning at Richland Community College.

 Erick Montenegro, Communications Coordinator and Research Analyst, is responsible for NILOA’s integrated communications effort including developing media, maintaining the website, promoting activities that benefit NILOA and its partners, and providing access to resources for NILOA’s various audiences and stakeholder groups.
 As a research analyst, Erick also conducts timely assessment research and leads NILOA’s Equity Initiative.
-Erick is a doctoral student in the Education Policy, Organization and Leadership program at the University of Illinois.
+Erick is a doctoral candidate in the Education Policy, Organization and Leadership program at the University of Illinois.
 Erick received a dual B.S. in Marketing and Business Administration with a concentration in International Business, and an Ed.M. in Education Policy, Organization and Leadership with a concentration in Higher Education both from the University of Illinois.
 His research interests include issues of equity in assessment, culturally responsive assessment, outcomes assessment practices at Minority-Serving Institutions, and issues affecting Latinx students in higher education.